Great Gatsby' moves to summer 2013, out of 2012 Oscar running

-LOS ANGELES, Aug 6 (Reuters) - The movie remake of “The Great Gatsby,” starring Leonardo DiCaprio, has been moved for release to the summer of 2013 from December 2012, putting it out of contention for this year’s Oscars.
+LOS ANGELES (Reuters) - The movie remake of “The Great Gatsby,” starring Leonardo DiCaprio, has been moved for release to the summer of 2013 from December 2012, putting it out of contention for this year’s Oscars.

 Movie studio Warner Bros said on Monday it felt the latest film from Australian director Baz Luhrmann would play better in the summer, given the 3D adaptation of F. Scott Fitzgerald’s classic novel and good reactions to early sneak peeks.